ManuhIsMe/Human-Resources-Workforce-Analysis-with-Attrition-prediction/README.md

-This project focuses on predicting employee churn and conducting in-depth analysis using machine learning and data analytics techniques.
+This project focuses on predicting employee attrition and conducting in-depth analysis using machine learning and data analytics techniques.
 Employee turnover is a critical challenge for organizations, impacting productivity and morale.
 Understanding the factors contributing to churn and predicting potential departures can help companies take proactive measures to retain valuable talent.

 Key Features: